BnB Project

 -

-Highlight the listings most in demand : Showcase the market opportunity for hosts to rent 3 bedrooms.
+Highlight the listings most in demand : Showcase the market opportunity for hosts to rent three bedrooms.
 This will help them increase their listings occupancy and may help them take steps to diversify their offer.
-Note: The main target audience in the Greater Montreal are hosts with 1 to 3 bedrooms.
+Note: The main target audience in the Greater Montreal are hosts with one to three bedrooms.
 I recommend personalizing the data with this range in mind.

 -